 I’ve spent a lot of time exploring the natural beauty of southwestern Pennsylvania, but until recently, I hadn’t visited anywhere in the region quite like Phipps Conservatory and Botanical Gardens.

-Phipps Conservatory and Botanical Gardens is located in the Oakland neighborhood of Pittsburgh, steps from the University of Pittsburgh campus and its soaring Cathedral of Learning.
+Phipps Conservatory and Botanical Gardens is located in the Oakland neighborhood of Pittsburgh, steps from the University of Pittsburgh campus and its soaring Cathedral of Learning, as well as the Soldiers and Sailors Memorial Hall.
 It also sits on the edge of the beautiful Schenley Park.

 Phipps was opened in 1893 and was a gift to the city by Carnegie Steel co-founder Henry Phipps, Jr. Since that time, Phipps Conservatory and Botanical Gardens has been wowing visitors with some of the world’s most interesting and unique plants.